chesorwell/business/GIVEN.md

    The opportunity must be connected to a recent change.
 It should be either Emerging Problem (appeared recently due to environmental change) or a Newly Solvable Problem (An old, known problem that just became tractable due to a shift).
 If the problem is old and there's no recent shift that makes it newly solvable — that's a red flag.

 9. **Problem Awareness & Urgency [KILL_SWITCH]**
    The target must already be aware of the pain and preferably urgent.
 I must **Capture Demand**, not create it.
 I should not educate them that they have a problem.
-Ideally, they should say "I'll pay you now $XXX if you can solve this".
+Ideally, they should say "I'll pay you now if you can solve this".
+Also calendar urgent problems are even better, because they provide natural outreach timing ("X is coming...") and creates external pressure that accelerates decisions.

-10. **Recurrence [KILL_SWITCH]**
+10. **Recurrence & OpEx [KILL_SWITCH]**
-    The problem must be ongoing and operational, not a one-time event.
+    The problem must be ongoing, not a one-time event.
 This enables a subscription model where the solution becomes embedded in their workflow.
 Avoid problems that, once solved, don't recur.
+Also, the problem should be classifiable as an Operational Expense (OpEx) rather than a Capital Expenditure (CapEx) because "operational cost" are easier to sell by showing explicit ROI.

 11. **Technical Solvability (Digital Soil) [STRONG]** The market’s primary bottlenecks should be rooted in Information and Process Inefficiency, not physical or biological constraints, ensuring the problem is solvable purely by manipulating data, logic, and communication channels (Bits vs. Atoms).
 This allows me to leverage my full "Pro Generalist" stack (AI, Agents, APIs, Web Dev, Architecture) to engineer a solution.